Guidance and conditions for placing a skip on the highway

 3. Provide and maintain at least 3 No. traffic cones placed on the carriageway in an oblique line on the approach side of the skip.
 During the hours of darkness yellow lamps shall be provided between each cone and the next.

-4. It/they shall not be placed in such a position as to partly or wholly obstruct a footway without the express permission of the Strategic Director for Environment and Infrastructure or his representative, to be granted only after consultation and agreement with the Police and conditional upon a 1m. wide pedestrian walkway being provided in the carriageway properly protected and signed and with yellow lights lighted at night.
+4. Skips shall not partly or fully obstruct a footway without the express permission of the Strategic Director for Environment and Infrastructure or his representative.
+Consent is to be granted only after consultation and agreement with the Police and conditional upon a 1m. wide pedestrian walkway being provided in the carriageway properly protected and signed and with yellow lights lighted at night.

 5. The skip(s) shall not be used for the deposit of flammable, explosive, putrescible, noxious or offensive matter.

-6. During use, the contents of the skip(s) shall be kept 'damped down' or covered to prevent nuisance from dust and any spillage on the highway shall be immediately removed.
+6. During use, the contents of any skips shall be kept 'damped down' or covered to prevent nuisance from dust and any spillage on the highway shall be immediately removed.

-7. This approval to place the skip(s) on the public highway is in respect of a siting on the carriageway or footway or verge outside the premises where building or other operations are being carried out and the builders skip shall not be placed in any other position without prior approval of the Strategic Director for Environment & Infrastructure or his representative.
+7. This approval to place the skip(s) on the public highway is in respect of a siting on the carriageway or footway or verge outside the premises where building or other operations are being carried out.
+Skips shall not be placed in any other position without prior approval of the Strategic Director for Environment & Infrastructure or his representative.

-8. The skip(s) shall be removed from the public highway for emptying within 2 working days of it/them being filled.
+8. Skips shall be removed from the public highway for emptying within 2 working days of it/them being filled.

 9. A person, firm or company placing a skip(s) in a street shall be responsible for the removal and proper disposal of all materials placed therein whether by such a person or any other person with or without authority.